Freemandaily/data-processorV3/README.md

 # Data-Extraction-and-Processing
-This is an analyst Module Whch serves the purpose of extracting  and Processing Token tweeted by you favourite X handle To understand the impact of handle toward  TOKEN..
+This is an analyst Module Which serves the purpose of extracting  and Processing Token tweeted by specified X handle in order to  understand the impact of the tweet towards  the TOKEN..

 ### Key Features
-- **Fetching tweets from a handle within specified timeframe day( Default timeframe  is 7)**
+- **Fetching tweets from a handle within specified timeframe day( Default timeframe  is 7, Adjust per choice)**
 - **Extracts Token Symbol and contract addresses mentioned in each tweets**
-- **Using  the Tweeted Timestamp, retrieves the historical price data of the token after the  tweet**
+- **Using  the Tweeted Timestamp to retrieves the historical price data of the token after the  tweet**
 - **Stores the data in a csv file**